Air Flow Issues with Exhaust and Intake Ports

 Thanks for helping.
 Connie from Normal

 The hum is not a problem.
-As the lines lose pressure a valve may open a bit and the gasket may vibrate.
-If the valve was vibrating or whistling while the system was on then that would be a pressure leak.
-Either way, it is solved by screws the faceplate in tighter or loosening it.
+As the lines lose pressure, a valve may open a bit and the gasket may vibrate.
+If the valve was vibrating or whistling while the system was on, then that would be a pressure leak.
+Either way, it is solved by tightening or loosening it the screw on the faceplate.
 The goal is get the lid flush with the faceplate.
 Pushing on the center of the faceplate may help too.

 Water in Inlet